gh4rib/pqc-pki-messenger/README.md

 ---

 ## PQ-PKI
 The post-quantum safe PKI written with bash (wrapper for OpenSSL & liboqs) using algorithms they provide along with a test engine that run a PQ Server and Client using openssl to initiate and test the result of the script.
 <strong> It is just an implementation of the whole process which is not tested thoroughly by me.
 I just tested one combination of the algorithms and tested them </strong>.

+### Procedure
+Modern X.509 Architecture Note

+- Root CA Key: Must use an asymmetric Signature scheme (like ML-DSA, Falcon, or SLH-DSA) to allow it to sign certificates.
+- Website/Server Key: Can either be an asymmetric Signature scheme (for classic authentication) or a KEM scheme (for key exchange optimization).
+- Symmetric Protection: When saving private keys, the script allows you to encrypt them using ChaCha20, AES-256-CBC, or Camellia-256-CBC.
+- MACs (HMAC, SipHash, Poly1305, CMAC): These are symmetric Message Authentication Codes and do not utilize asymmetric public/private keys; therefore, they cannot be embedded into X.509 certificates.
+They are omitted from the certificate menu but noted for symmetric data integrity.